 - Cambridge English: Advanced (CAE) test (also known as Certificate in Advanced English).

 Nurses and Midwives must do the ‘Academic’ version and achieve a score of at least 7 in reading, writing, listening and speaking.
-The results must be sent directly to the skills assessment body from the test centre.
+The results must be sent directly to the skills assessment body from the test center.

-If you are an internationally qualified nurse or midwife and are interested in working in Australia, it is important you to register with the Australian Health Practitioner Regulation Agency (AHPRA).
+If you are an internationally qualified nurse or midwife and are interested in working in Australia, it is important for you to register with the Australian Health Practitioner Regulation Agency (AHPRA).

 You have to bear in mind when planning your visa application, that the time frame to process your application for AHPRA registration depends on the unique circumstances and is approximately 6 months in most cases.